chaoxu/algonotes/src/matching-with-side-constraints.md

 ## One of many
 There are set of edges $S_1,\ldots,S_k$, such that at least one edge in $S_i$ must be chosen.
 Probably can be reduced to 3D matching or something.

-## Master slave capacited matching
+## Master slave capacitated matching
 a directed graph $D$ such that if $(u,v)\in D$, then if $\deg(u)\leq \deg(v)$.

-Maybe this is also sovable in polynomial time if each component of $D$ has size $2$?
+Maybe this is also solvable in polynomial time if each component of $D$ has size $2$?

 ## Simultaneous assignment constraint

-A much stronger generalization exists, this time, we consider simultaneously solve multiple matching problems at the same time, but under the laminar conditions.
-[The Simultaneous Assignment Problem](https://arxiv.org/abs/2105.09439)
+A much stronger generalization exists, this time, we consider simultaneously solve multiple matching problems at the same time, but under the laminar conditions [@Madarasi21].

-# Uncapacited matching
+# Uncapacitated matching
 This is when we know each edge can either be picked or not.
 Also, a matched vertex can also be defined (degree at least $1$).
 So we define $\partial M$ of a set of edges $M$ is the set of vertices with non-zero degree.

 ## Master slave matching